 At the heart of Royal Opera House Thurrock is the impressive – and eco-friendly – Bob and Tamar Manoukian Production Workshop.
 This is where sets for the Royal Opera House are built by teams of highly-skilled Scenic artists, carpenters, draughtsman, and metalworkers.
-The area is also home to the Backstage Centre; a flagship national training centre for Creative and Cultural Skills.
+The area is also home to Backstage Centre; a flagship national training centre for Creative & Cultural Skills; and High House Artists’ Studios.
+The 39 artists’ studios and four work/live units are managed by Acme Studios.

-Also on site are Grade II listed barns, from which it has delivered an education and community engagement programme for the local and wider community since 2006.
+Also on site are Grade II listed barns, from which it has delivered a Learning and Community engagement programme for the local and wider community since 2006.
 Before this date the ROH Production Workshops were based in Beckton, East London.

 Royal Opera House Thurrock’s education programme aims to inspire, support and develop the learning and creativity of people of all ages through their engagement with the Royal Opera House and to enrich the cultural life of the local community in Thurrock.

-As of January 2013, over 40,000 people have joined in with ROH Thurrock activity since it opened.
+Over 60,000 people have joined in with ROH Thurrock activity since 2007.
 They have participated in activities ranging from schools projects to teacher training, from work-based learning to fully-staged community operas.
 People in Thurrock have both been able to watch special performances and gain a very special insight into the behind-the-scenes process.
 Between October 2008 and September 2011, the Royal Opera House delivered the Creative Partnerships programme across the Thames Gateway region, managing 120 school projects each year.

 In April 2012, the Royal Opera House agreed to become a Bridge Organisation, working to connect children and young people to great art and culture across Essex, North Kent, Hertfordshire and Bedfordshire.